Understanding Carve-In and Carve-Out Adjustments

 What Carve-In / Carve-Out Is — and What It Is Not

-A carve adjustment is an accounting reconciliation mechanism, not a revenue driver.
+A carve adjustment is an accounting reconciliation construct, not a revenue driver.

 It: